 These accusations accrued research and statistical analysis around a set of speedruns Dream streamed to Twitch.tv, in which he had incredible rates when it comes to two areas that challenge all Minecraft speedruns, Hoglin bartering, and Blaze Rod drop rates.

 According to the analysis and accusations, Dream’s Minecraft speedruns were incredibly unlikely, to the tune of 1 to 7.5 trillion odds.
+Think about those odds.
+Globally, there are approximately 1.8 billion websites operating at the same time every day.
+Yet this speedrun had odds over 4,000 times that!

 In response to the accusation video and research report, Dream released his response video and own research on December 23rd.